 2016 Goals for Fundraising Dollars - What would you like to help us with?

 Museum Discount Passes: our discount passes to museums in NH and Boston are used by nearly 500 families every year and save those families $18,000.
 The library pays $2,500/year for library passes so the extra support through fundraising makes a big difference.
 In 2013, thanks to the generosity of a few donors, we were able to offer new passes to the Peabody Essex Museum, the Isabella Stewart Gardner Museum, the American Independence Museum, and the Seacoast Science Center.
 Our Friends of the Library Group sponsors the SEE Science Center pass at $200/year.
 Maybe your group or business would like to sponsor a pass?

 Annual cost to library for museum passes:

-Currier Museum of Art = $65 *Thank You Marilyn Bean!
+Currier Museum of Art = $65 *Donated by a patron in 2016.
+Thank You!

 Boston Museum of Fine Arts = $150

 SEE Science Center = $200 *Thank You Friends Group!